ersc-docs/ersc-docs.github.io/pages/how-to-install.md

 8. Open `ersc_settings.ini` using any text editor - Notepad (Windows) or nano (Linux) is sufficient.

 9. Edit the settings to your personal liking - by editing the values after ` = `. the only setting that has to be the same for everyone in the play group is the password.
-Do not delete any lines or write stuff in non-deisgnated places.
+Do not delete any lines or write stuff in non-designated places.
     An example of a properly configured ini:

 ```ini